The art of medicine is to determine why a patient has sought help.

 This needs to be quantified based on a weekly average of alcohol intake.
-The national average for both men and women is now 14 units/week with several alcohol free days and max of 3-4 units in any one day.
+The national advice for both men and women is to not drink more than 14 units/week on a regular basis, with several alcohol-free days and a max of 3-4 units in any one day.

 Smoking history is described in the number of pack years.